Preparing for your appointmentBy Mayo Clinic Staff

 - Is your child facing any major life changes or other stresses?

-- If you're divorced, does your child live in each parent's home and does the bed-wetting occur in both homes?
+- If you're separated or divorced, does your child alternate living at each parent's home, and does the bed-wetting occur in both homes?

 - Urinary incontinence in children.
 National Kidney and Urologic Diseases Information Clearinghouse. http://kidney.niddk.nih.gov/kudiseases/pubs/uichildren/.
 Accessed Aug.
 24, 2014.